everettraven/wranglr/README.md

 Instead of splitting on solely the `,` character, we now do some more robust normalization for parsing of markers to handle the scenarios where a marker may specify an expression with attributes the have a `,` in their value.
 ```

+The web output starts an HTTP server on an available localhost port to serve a single page application that shows the data in a paginated table that can be searched and sorted.

 ### Sources

 #### GitHub